CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 # A multivariate statistical framework for mixed storm types in compound flood analysis

-This directory contains MATLAB and R scripts used for estimating the joint probabilities in coastal regions, focusing on the mixed populations (tropical cyclones (TCs) and non-tropical cyclones (non-TCs)).
-The methodology and results are detailed in the paper "[A multivariate statistical framework for mixed storm types in compound flood analysis](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1122)."
+This directory contains MATLAB and R scripts used for estimating the joint probabilities of occurring extreme storm surges and rainfall in coastal regions, focusing on the mixed populations (tropical cyclones (TCs) and non-tropical cyclones (non-TCs)).
+The methodology and results are detailed in the paper "A multivariate statistical framework for mixed storm types in compound flood analysis."

 <br>